One-dimensional optimisation of indefinite-weight principal eigenvalues with asymmetric Robin parameters and a Schr\"odinger-type perturbation: Introduction

-In \cite{Hintermueller2011} and \cite{Lamboley2016}, this minimisation problem, formulated as a shape optimisation one, is thoroughly investigated under the usual homogeneous Robin boundary condition, with the 1-dimensional case fully solved.
+In \cite{Hintermueller2011} and \cite{Lamboley2016}, this minimisation problem, formulated as a shape optimisation one, is thoroughly investigated \revII{under a constant Robin parameter}, with the one-dimensional case fully solved.
 Unfortunately, for higher dimensional cases, few results are known.
 In \cite{Hintermueller2011}, they studied this problem in a cylindrical domain with Robin boundary condition on the top and bottom and Neumann boundary condition on the lateral boundary.
 In \cite{Lamboley2016}, it is shown that when $\partial\Omega$ is connected, the optimal set is not always a ball.
 In \cite{Schneider_2025}, the 1-dimensional result is generalised onto spherical shells of any dimension.